Serum Amyloid A

 - Pathophysiologic: As indicated above, measurement of SAA is usually used to detect subclinical inflammation and the resolution thereof.

-- Systemic inflammation: High SAA concentrations are seen in horses, dogs (Christensen et al 2014) and other species with induced or spontaneously occurring inflammation and concentrations decline with resolution.
-SAA is not specific for the cause of inflammation.
-After intravenous infusion of 500 ng/kg LPS, SAA concentrations increased within 2 hours and were still increased (>3000 mg/L at 72 hours).
+- Systemic inflammation: High SAA concentrations are seen in horses, dogs (Christensen et al 2014, Behling-Kelly et al 2022), cats (Waugh et al 2022) and other species with induced or spontaneously occurring inflammation and concentrations decline with resolution.
+SAA is not specific for the cause of inflammation, with increases being seen in dogs with inflammation due to septic and non-septic causes (Behling-Kelly et al 2022).
+After intravenous infusion of 500 ng/kg LPS, SAA concentrations increased after 6 hours and were still increased (>3000 mg/L) at 72 hours.
 The increases in SAA lagged behind decreased serum iron concentrations, which occurred within 6 hours of infusion (Lillehöök et al 2020).

 - Localized inflammation: High SAA concentrations have been detected in synovial fluid of horses with various inflammatory joint and tendon conditions, including bacterial infection (Jacobsen et al 2006).
 High SAA concentrations are not, however, specific for bacterial infection.
 High concentrations of SAA were also seen in the peritoneal fluid and serum of horses with colic (Pihl et al 2013).